Windows 10 deployment scenarios

 Restore the user state.

-After taking these steps, the machine is ready for use.
+After you follow these steps, the machine is ready for use.

 A computer replace is similar to the refresh scenario.
-However, since we are replacing the machine, we divide this scenario into two main tasks: backup of the old client and bare-metal deployment of the new client.
+However, since we're replacing the machine, we divide this scenario into two main tasks: backup of the old client and bare-metal deployment of the new client.
 As with the refresh scenario, user data and settings are backed up and restored.

 The deployment process for the replace scenario is as follows: